 Windows Server 2025

 The Windows Server 2025 image will be generally available starting June 16, 2025.
-Please note that “windows-latest” will continue to point to Windows 2022 for now.
+Please be aware that starting from September 2, 2025, the “windows-latest” label will refer to Windows 2025 instead of windows-2022.
+Customers using windows-latest will receive a warning in their jobs to notify them about this change.

 Windows Server 2019